mathLab/EZyRB/README.md

 ## Dependencies and installation
-**EZyRB** requires `numpy`, `scipy`, `matplotlib`, `vtk`, `nose` (for local
-        test) and `sphinx` (to generate the documentation).
-The code is compatible with Python 2.7.
+**EZyRB** requires `numpy`, `scipy`, `matplotlib`, `vtk`, `nose` (for local test) and `sphinx` (to generate the documentation).The coe has been tested with Python3.5 version, but it should be compatible with Python3.
 It can be installed using `pip` or directly from the source code.

 ### Installing from source
 The official distribution is on GitHub, and you can clone the repository using